 - Ice your foot after activity if you have any discomfort.

-- Talk to your doctor before returning to any high impact activity or sport
+- Talk to your provider before returning to any high impact activity or sport.

 When to Call the Doctor